TaijaQ/Kudryavka/README.md

 - Extensions
     + Pytz
     + Django-mptt
+    + Django-dotenv
 - HTML/CSS
 - JavaScript
     + jQuery

 # Installation

-If you're new to Django, I highly recommend looking at the detailed instructions in the [Setup](https://github.com/TaijaQ/Kudryavka/wiki/Setup) wiki page.
+> **NOTE!** If you're new to Django, or simply not used to setting up someone else's project for your use, I highly recommend looking at the more detailed instructions in the [Setup](https://github.com/TaijaQ/Kudryavka/wiki/Setup) wiki page.

-First clone the project locally.
+First clone the project locally using git.

     $ git clone git@github.com:TaijaQ/Kudryavka.git

-I recommend creating a virtual environment using virtualenvwrapper.
-This creates the environment and installs the packages in the `requirements.txt` file:
+I recommend creating a virtual environment using `virtualenvwrapper`.
+This command creates the environment and installs the packages in the `requirements.txt` file:

     $ mkvirtualenv -r requirements.txt env_name

-Next create the Postgres database and add the database name, user and password to the settings, and run:
+Next create the Postgres database and add the database name, user and password to the settings.
+Then migrate it:

-    (env) $ ./manage.py migrate
+    (env_name) $ ./manage.py migrate

 ## Configuration

-We'll need to configure your settings before we can get to work.
-There are a few envirnoment variables used in the production settings.
-Run:

-    (env) $ nano secrets.sh

-Then add these lines to it:
+There are a few envirnoment variables needed in the settings.
+The `django-dotenv` package supplies an implementation of `dotenv` for django.
+Create a file named `.env` in the project folder and add these lines to it, with your own information:

-    export SECRET_KEY='your_secret_key'
+    SECRET_KEY='your_secret_key'
-    export ACCESS_TOKEN=''
+    ACCESS_TOKEN=''
-    export DEBUG=True
+    DEBUG=True
-    export DATABASE_USER='user'
+    DATABASE_USER='user'
-    export DATABASE_NAME='name'
+    DATABASE_NAME='name'
-    export USER_PASSWORD='password'
+    USER_PASSWORD='password'
-    export TIME_ZONE='Europe/Helsinki'
+    TIME_ZONE='Europe/Helsinki'

-Replacing the variables with your own information.
 Since you don't ever run `django-admin startproject`, which will automatically add a randomly-generated `SECRET_KEY` to a project, you can get one with [MiniWebTool's generator](http://www.miniwebtool.com/django-secret-key-generator/).

-After that, you will need to to load the variables into every terminal session with the command:

-    (env) $ source secrets.sh

-**NOTE!**
-Remember to add `secrets.sh` to your `.gitignore` file.
+>**NOTE!** Remember to add `.env` to your `.gitignore` file - don't commit it.

 ## Running the server